Fun World (Indonesian video arcades): History

 In the 1980s, Rachmat Sutiono, a former oil distributor of Pertamina, attempted to diversify businesses, including the companies that does not have entertainment chains.
 After its failure, he found the business through cash basis, with three cash-based businesses that he studied including food, retail and entertainment.
 To attract more attention, Sutiono attempted to combine the elements of retail and entertainment.

 Sutiono traveled to Japan and visited some of the amusement parks, one of them being the Karakuen Amusement Park in Tokyo.
 He entered queue of the jack coaster because he tried it, while Indonesian college students queued in front of him.

 After opening his theme parks at Kings Supermarket in Jakarta and the Kings Shopping Centre in the West Java, Sutiono opened the first Fun World — his first arcade — on the Metropolitan Mall, Bekasi, in 1993.

 On 2 December 2022, Fun World established its new playground brand Kidzlandia aiming at children aged two to twelve years.

-Tach Card
+Tach System

-Fun World arcade system moved to a contactless card system known as the Tach Card in 2022, replacing the Fun Card system.
-This means that customers, rather than having to carry many coins around, could simply deposit a larger amount of money onto their Tach Card account.
+Fun World arcade system moved to a contactless card system known as the Tach System in 2022, replacing the Fun Card system.
+This means that customers, rather than having to carry many coins around, could simply deposit a larger amount of money onto their Tach card account.

-Fun World branches now use Goldies as their game currency.
+Fun World chains now use Goldies as their game currency.